 A winter ago, I created a painting that was very different from others.
 Commissioned by an old friend of mine.
 I called it ‘Ammonite’.
 Today, I would like to explain why.

-In contrast to my usual paintings in which I like using deep and rich colour palettes to emphasise contrast and shape, I decided upon only black and white paint this time, using a black canvas as well - which is something I can really recommend, also when using colour.
+In contrast to my usual paintings in which I like using deep and rich color palettes to emphasize contrast and shape, I decided upon only black and white paint this time, using a black canvas as well - which is something I can really recommend, also when using color.
 The painting depicted two figures wrapped in an embrace, appearing in an almost meditative-like state of mind.
 I wanted the work to exhale a mindfulness and an intimacy that was not necessarily physical or sexual but rather emotional and spiritual.
 So the first impression of the work is therefore very calming.
-Underneath all of that though, lies a dynamic composition embodying a spiral-like movement inwards (hence, the title ‘ Ammonite’) to symbolise power and movement we can find in silence.
+Underneath all of that though, lies a dynamic composition embodying a spiral-like movement inwards (hence, the title ‘ Ammonite’) to symbolize power and movement we can find in silence.

 'Ammonite' acrylic on canvas, 80 x 80 x 5 cm.